-International SIMs are also behind the astronomical growth in the number of reported M2M SIMs in Iceland in 2021.
-In one year, the number of M2M SIMs grew from 112 thousand to 1.2 million - in a country with less than 400 thousand inhabitants.
-It seems likely that most of those 1.2 million M2M SIMs are used outside of Iceland.
+International SIMs are also behind the astronomical growth in the number of reported M2M SIMs in Iceland.
+In one year, the number of M2M SIMs grew from 300 to 775 thousand - in a country with less than 400 thousand inhabitants.
+It seems likely that most of those M2M SIMs are used outside of Iceland.